npalm/docker-introduction/markdown/docker-tools.md

 # Docker tools
 ![docker-tools](images/docker-tools.jpg)

 !SUB
-### Using docker in CI / CD
-* There are many ways to use docker in a CI environment.
-* Setup your CI environment using docker.
-* Setup your slaves (jenkins) using docker.
-* Deploy the applications using docker, build once deploy everywhere.

-!SUB
 ### Docker compose
 Compose is a tool for defining and running complex applications with Docker.
 With Compose, you define a multi-container application in a single file, then spin your application up in a single command which does everything that needs to be done to get it running.